5 Reasons High Fructose Corn Syrup Will Kill You

 The Lengths the Corn Industry Will Go To

-The corn industry’s purpose is to call into question every statement of harm from HFCS consuming, and to further confuse by referring to their product as a natural “corn sugar”.
-It’ll be the same as referring to the cigarettes’ tobacco as a natural herbal medicine.
+The corn industry’s purpose is to call into question every statement of harm from HFCS consumption, and to further confuse by referring to their product as a natural “corn sugar”.
+It’ll be the same as referring to cigarette tobacco as a natural herbal medicine.

 In the commercial, the father explains his worries about his daughter HFCS’s intake, which is why he consulted nutrition and medical experts.

-He says they’ve explained that the body can’t distinguish corn sugar from cane sugar, meaning they have same effects in our body.
+He says they’ve explained that the body can’t distinguish corn sugar from cane sugar, meaning they have the same effects on our bodies.

-Doctors throughout America are as well directly targeted.
-They are receiving a 12 page monograph from the Corn Refiners Association, explaining that high fructose corn syrup is completely safe and nothing different than cane sugar.
+Doctors throughout America are also directly targeted.
+They are receiving a 12-page monograph from the Corn Refiners Association, explaining that high fructose corn syrup is completely safe and nothing different than cane sugar.

-Marc Human MD, explains that besides these monograph, he got a personal letter form the same Association, where he is warned and “noticed” for each of his mentioning of the HFCS problems in our diet.
-He explains he was shocked they are “warning” and tracking him closely.
+Marc Human MD, explains that besides this monograph, he got a personal letter from the same Association, where he is warned and “noticed” for each of his mentioning of the HFCS problems in our diet.
+He explains he was shocked they were “warning” and tracking him closely.

-Some recent websites like www.cornsugar.com, and www.sweetsurprise.com help the truth about HFCS come into light, by quoting professors of medicine and nutrition and prominent leaders from Harvard and other institutions.
+Some recent websites like www.cornsugar.com and www.sweetsurprise.com help the truth about HFCS come to light, by quoting professors of medicine and nutrition and prominent leaders from Harvard and other institutions.

-But why does the corn industry spend millions on campaigns using misinformation in order to convince health care professionals and consumers of their product’s safety?
+But why does the corn industry spend millions on campaigns using misinformation to convince healthcare professionals and consumers of their product’s safety?

 Are these twisted lies or maybe a sweet surprise as claimed by the Corn Refiners Association?